Chapter 5:

 There's no gate at the outskirts, buildings just beginning without a border, and you pass a heap of char and splinters.
 A man trundles a wheelbarrow of half‑burnt sticks to the pile, dumps it, and turns back toward the village, never looking your way.
 Your Father catches your shoulder and leans close.

 The man stops and turns, letting you get a good look at him for the first time.
 His clothes look like something out of a medieval manuscript.
-His shirt had more patches and rags than anything else, and his knee-length shorts looked like they had been pants, hastily cut down to fit.
+His shirt has more patches and rags than anything else, and his knee-length shorts look like they had been pants, hastily cut down to fit.
 It was hard to tell the material or color, though, since he was blanketed in soot from the top of his sweaty forehead to his bare feet.
 His bloodshot eyes were his only color, a piercing red amid a sea of black.
 He looks at you and your Father over, lingering on your Father's red cross.
 The layer of soot makes his expression hard to read, but you catch a definite look of confusion.

-"Well, shoo y'all folks must be from pretty far aways, ain't neva heard nobody talk fancy like that, no sire."
+"Well, shoo y'all folks must be from pretty far ways away, ain't neva heard nobody talk fancy like that, no sire."
 You're frozen in place, eyes wide and jaw to the floor.
 Even your Father is flabbergasted.
 His was the accent of a NASCAR fan from rural Alabama, not someone in medieval cosplay.
 While you're recovering from the mental whiplash, your Father hardly misses a beat.

 "Well, I can tell you're friendly enough," the man drawls, squinting.
 "But I ain't got a clue what you just said.
 It might be best if you talk to Matt; he knows how to deal with fancy talkin' folks.
 HEY MATT!" he calls, and a short man with a walking stick turns the corner.
 Soot paints his pant legs, but above the knees, his clothes are immaculate compared to the other man's.